15 Respiratory Diseases

 When you use the projector, click on your treatment color, and a large image will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

 Asthma, a disease that affects the lungs, is more common than you might think.
-It is one of the most common long-term diseases in children, but adults can also have asthma.
+It is one of the most prevalent long-term diseases in children, but adults can also be affected by asthma.
 Asthma causes wheezing, breathlessness, chest tightness, and coughing at night or early morning.
-If you have asthma, you have it all the time, but you will have asthma attacks only when something bothers your lungs.
+If you have asthma, you have it all the time, but asthma attacks occur only when something irritates your lungs.

-We don’t know all the things that can cause asthma, but we know that genetic, environmental, and occupational factors have been linked to developing asthma.
+We don’t know all the things that can cause asthma, but genetic, environmental, and occupational factors have been linked to its development.

-Bronchitis is an infection of the central airways of the lungs (bronchi), causing them to become irritated and inflamed.
+Bronchitis is an infection of the central airways of the lungs (bronchi), which causes them to become irritated and inflamed.
 As a result, the central airways branch off on either side of your windpipe (trachea).

 Bronchitis is classified into two categories: acute bronchitis and chronic bronchitis.